andathan/metric_privacy_shuffle_model/README.md

 Run the above command and compare the result to Figure 5.

+NOTE: Since the resulting plot is a boxplot, the interquartile range might not match Figure 5 exactly.
+The goal is to observe that SGDL-Shuffle outperforms the other mechanisms, followed by Geo-Shuffle.
+The boxes for RR-Shuffle and Geo-Local might slightly overlap when the number of users is small; this means that Geo-Local might be better than RR-Shuffler a behavior already observed in Experiment 1.

 We use this experiment for Main Result 1, i.e. that SGDL-Shuffle has lower utility loss than every other mechanism, followed by Geo-Shuffle and then RR-shuffle.